jameshay218/driftSim/README.md

 The shiny app is intended for the following three uses:
 * Parameter exploration for binding avidity and within-host survival dynamics
 * Interface to the Cpp simulation, allowing the user to vary the parameter inputs and view SIR dynamics from the 1-4 scenarios.
 * View of the virus phylogenies using results from the simulation run.
-This will use Sean’s matlab code or a .exe
+This will use Sean's matlab code or a .exe
 ```r
 library(driftSim)
 runSimulationApp()